nishlumi/microstudio-library-gameui/reference.md

 * **`removeGroup(group)`**: Removes the specified group.
 The `default` group cannot be removed.
 * **`getGroupItems(grpname)`**: Returns all UI elements belonging to the specified group name as a list.
 * **`update(group)`**: Updates all UI elements in the specified group.
-* **`draw(group)`**: Draws all UI elements in the specified group. `DIALOG` type UI is drawn with priority over other elements.
+* **`draw(group)`**: Draws all UI elements in the specified group. `DIALOG` type UIs are drawn with priority over other elements.

 #### Note:
-Create only one global `GameUIManager` during the game, and add groups for each game scene.
+Create only one global `GameUIManager` during the game, and add a group for each game scene.
 Then, add and remove each UI element by specifying the group.

-If you instantiate `GUISystem`, it includes this as a property, so you generally won't need to prepare it separately.
+If you instantiate `GUISystem`, it includes this as a property, so you generally don't need to prepare it separately.

 Call `update()` and `draw()` by specifying a group.
 (Otherwise, the UI of all scenes will always be updated.)
 Calling `uiupdate` and `uidraw` in `GUISystem` is the same.